Kilworth Memorial Chapel Alcohol Policy

 The use and distribution of alcohol is prohibited anywhere on the grounds or inside the facility of Kilworth Memorial Chapel unless authorized by the Use Agreement and chapel office, and then only in compliance with the further limitations stated below.

-- Authorization to serve or consume alcohol at the event will only be granted in conjunction with a scheduled rehearsal dinner, reception, and/or previously approved event.
+- Authorization to serve or consume alcohol at the event will only be granted in conjunction with a scheduled rehearsal dinner, reception and/or previously approved event.
 Alcohol is prohibited during any other events held at the chapel.
-These other events include, but are not limited to rehearsals, the wedding/union ceremony, or prior to the wedding/union ceremony.
+These other events include, but are not limited to, rehearsals and the wedding/union ceremony.
+Serving or consuming alcohol before the rehearsal dinner, reception and/or previously approved event is prohibited.
+Alcohol will be locked up by chapel staff in the chapel kitchen or another designated space until the start of the rehearsal dinner, reception and/or previously approved event.

 - A $100 Damage & Cleaning Deposit and the completed Damage & Cleaning Deposit form will be required for all events serving or consuming alcohol.
 The deposit and the form must be submitted to the chapel office no later than two weeks prior to your event.
 If the deposit and the form are not submitted, authorization to serve or consume alcohol at the event will not be granted.